UTSA vs. Rice NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

+- The combined points per game average of the two teams, 56.7, is 3.2 points more than Saturday's over/under.

-- The two teams combine to average 56.7 points per game, 2.2 more than the total in this contest.
+- The 60.9 points per game these two squads have allowed their opponents to score this season are 7.4 more than the 53.5 over/under in this contest.

-- This contest's over/under is 6.4 points fewer than the 60.9 these two squads combine to give up per game in 2021.

-- The average total in Roadrunners games this season is 61.8, 7.3 points more than Saturday's over/under of 54.5.
+- Roadrunners games this season feature an average total of 61.8 points, a number 8.3 points higher than Saturday's over/under.

-- The 50.3 PPG average total in Owls games this season is 4.2 points fewer than this game's over/under.
+- The 53.5 over/under in this game is 3.2 points above the 50.3 average total in Owls games this season.

 UTSA Stats and Trends

-- This season, the Roadrunners have one against the spread win in two games as a favorite of 18.5 points or more.

-- UTSA's games this year have hit the over two times in six opportunities (33.3%).
+- UTSA's games this year have gone over the total in two out of six opportunities (33.3%).

-- UTSA is 2-0 against the spread and 2-0 overall in games when it puts up more than 38.6 points.
+- When UTSA records more than 38.6 points, it is 2-0 against the spread and 2-0 overall.

-- When UTSA amasses over 445 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that UTSA piles up over 445 yards, the team is 3-0 against the spread and 3-0 overall.

-- This year, the Roadrunners have turned the ball over seven times, while the Owls have forced seven.
+- The Roadrunners have seven giveaways this season, while the Owls have seven takeaways .

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.